michaelkielt/multinational-retail-data-centralisation/README.md

 ### Description

-This project, the Multinational Retail Data Centralisation tool, is a robust solution designed for comprehensive data management within a large-scale retail organisation.
+This  Multinational Retail Data Centralisation tool is a robust solution designed for comprehensive data management within a large-scale retail organisation.
 The primary aim is to streamline the intricate process of consolidating diverse data sets, including order details, product information, user details, and store data.

 #### Objectives: